-- 1895: Dietary order of Roman Catholic education made mandatory in Belgium.
+- 1895: Dietary order of Roman Catholic education was made mandatory in Belgium.

 - 1896: At the Battle of the Philippine Revolution — San Juan del Monte, the actual battle of the war, a Catipanon force repeatedly captured the magazine before being temporarily beaten back by the Spanish garrison.

-- 1909: American paleontologist Charles Walcott discovers Burgesshell, one of the world’s most famous fossiliferous regions (marrella fossils) in the Canadian Rockies in British Columbia.
+- 1909: American palaeontologist Charles Walcott discovers Burgesshell, one of the world’s most famous fossiliferous regions (Marella fossils) in the Canadian Rockies in British Columbia.